synthex25/Multilingual_Batch_OCR_for_Scanned_PDFs/README.md

 OCR-processed PDFs will be available in the output/ folder.

 output/

   ├── file1.pdf
   ├── file2.pdf

 ---

 ## 🧪 Example Use Cases

--Digitization of scanned books and notes
+- Digitization of scanned books and notes

--Government or institutional document archiving
+- Government or institutional document archiving

--Making scanned PDFs searchable for analysis
+- Making scanned PDFs searchable for analysis

--Preprocessing documents for NLP or data extraction tasks
+- Preprocessing documents for NLP or data extraction tasks

 ---

 ## ⚠️ Important Notes

--Use lang='tam+eng' only for mixed-language documents
+- Use lang='tam+eng' only for mixed-language documents

--For English-only PDFs, using lang='eng' improves speed and accuracy
+- For English-only PDFs, using lang='eng' improves speed and accuracy

--OCR quality depends on scan clarity and resolution
+- OCR quality depends on scan clarity and resolution

 ---
 ## 🔮 Future Enhancements

--Image preprocessing for improved OCR accuracy
+- Image preprocessing for improved OCR accuracy

--Automatic language detection
+- Automatic language detection

--OCR confidence scoring
+- OCR confidence scoring

--Export extracted text to TXT or DOCX formats
+- Export extracted text to TXT or DOCX formats -GUI-based interface

--GUI-based interface

 ---